 The Final Verdict

-I reworked my first two novels FATE STALKS A HERO I: RESURGENCE and FATE STALKS A HERO II:THE FIJI FULCRUMintent on eliminating the word “TO” wherever possible.
+I reworked my first two novels FATE STALKS A HERO I: RESURGENCE and FATE STALKS A HERO II:THE FIJI FULCRUM with the desired I intention of eliminating the word “TO” wherever possible.
 I did this by rewriting the sentences.
-What I found out is that, in 95% of the rewrites, I created more polished and acceptable sentence structures when that task was done.
+What I found out is that, in 95% of the rewritten dialogue, I created more polished and acceptable sentence structures when done.

-Yes I did force the issue sometimes when I shouldn’t have, but a properly fashioned adverb, or the dreaded “TO” word, saved my hide and I backed down.
+Yes, I did force the issue sometimes when I shouldn’t have, but a properly fashioned adverb, or the dreaded “TO” word, often saved my hide and let me save face when I backed down.
 In other words, I upped my writing skills by using creative ways ‘to’ make a sentence flow without leaning on excessive glue words ‘to’ get my point across.
 But I also realized the words I avoided sometimes made a particular sentence flow better than when I sidestepped them altogether.

 If all this gobbledygook sounds complicated, try a little test for yourself.
 Create a sentence that has the word “TO” incorporated in the dialogue more than once.
 Then see if you can rewrite the sentence and give it a quality feel by eliminating one of the “TO” words.
 Then try it again and eliminate all of them.
 Now, tweak it for a polished end result.
 You might be surprised by what you discover.

 I am requesting that my readers click on the links provided and download a sample read of each book and give a review on Amazon.
 You will have free access to the first four chapters of each book.
 My hope is that you will like the story lines enough to obtain either an eBook version or a paperback copy that you can put on your bookshelf as a masterpiece when you are done.